Philadelphia Car Accident Lawyers

 This means that if you own a car in Pennsylvania and have auto insurance, your own auto insurance will have at least $5,000 in medical coverage to pay toward the bills caused by the accident.
 People have the option of having significantly more than $5,000 in PIP benefits, which can be very helpful.

-It is best to discuss the PIP application with an experienced injury attorney prior to submitting it.
+It is best to discuss the PIP application with an experienced personal injury lawyer attorney prior to submitting it.
 That way the attorney can evaluate the case and assist with providing information to the insurance company.

 Also, you may still be eligible for PIP even if you do not own your own vehicle.